ecoscape-earth/ecoscape-layers/README.md

 Once you have the landcover matrix layer prepared, a `LayerGenerator` instance may be initialized given:

-- `redlist_key`: IUCN Red List API key.

 - `landcover_fn`: path to landcover matrix raster.
 Habitat layers produced under the instance will take on the projection, resolution, and bounds of the landcover matrix raster.

+- `redlist_key`: IUCN Red List API key.

+- `ebird_key`: eBird API key.
+This is only required if `range_src` is set to "ebird" in the `generate_habitat` function.

 - `elevation_fn`: path to optional elevation raster for filtering habitats by species elevation.
 If not specified, elevation will not be considered in the creation of habitat layers.

 - `iucn_range_src`: path to optional IUCN dataset of ranges for bird species.
 Refer to Setup for how to obtain this if needed.
-This is not required if `range_src` is set to "ebird".

-- `ebird_key`: eBird API key.
-This is not required if `range_src` is set to "iucn".
+This is required if `range_src` is set to "iucn".

 You can then use the `generate_habitat` method to produce a habitat layer for a given bird species based on range map data, terrain preferences, and elevation if specified in the constructor.
 This method takes parameters: